Master of Arts in Art

 1. A portfolio displaying a comprehensive body of work with strong technical abilities and potential for a clear direction in graduate study.
 A portfolio consists of 15 images of the applicant's artwork in the form of a single PDF.
 The portfolio needs to be accompanied by a typed list of artworks with the applicant's name, and title, medium, size and date for each artwork.

-3. Three letters of recommendation supporting the student's application.
+3. Optional three letters of recommendation supporting the student's application.
 Letters should be from professionals and/or educators in the field able to assess the student's competence and to make relevant comments on the student's likely success in a graduate art program.

-Applications to the M.A. in Studio Art program are reviewed twice a year.
-Contact the Department of Art and Design graduate coordinator for further information.
+Applications to the M.A. in Studio Art program are reviewed once a year.
+Contact the Department of Art and Design Graduate Coordinator for further information.

 Advancement to Candidacy